irm1005-itec1005-fall-2023/template-assignment-04/README.md

 2. Create a GitHub Issue in your team members assignment 03 repository to record the results of the following checks
 3. Check to see that their HTML code validates using the [WC3 HTML Validator](https://validator.w3.org)
 4. Check to see that their CSS code validates using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
-5. Check to see that basic functionality is working in their web app (add todo, delete todo)
+5. Check to see that basic functionality is working in their web app (add todo, delete todo, mark as done)

 ## Assignment acceptance criteria